Sunnydreamrain/IndRNN_Theano_Lasagne/action recognition/README.md

 ### Considerations
 1, Usually sequence length of 20 is used for this dataset.
 It is short, so no need to impose the constraint on the recurrent weight (Similar results using it).
-2, Usage of dropout.
-The dropout mask is shared over time in my implementation.
-Also I found that combining the droput and BN seems to work better, i.e., drop the BN output to mean.